pateskinasy/pateskinasy.github.io/_pages/contact.md

 permalink: /contact/
 title: "Contact"
 #last_modified_at: 2018-04-04
-excerpt: "Preferred methods of sending your questions, inquires, messages, and love letters to me."
+excerpt: "Short and sweet is preferred.
+Thanks for reaching out."
 ads: false
 share: false
 author_profile: true
 ---

-The best way to contact me is [via Twitter](https://twitter.com/celue)
+The best way to contact me is [via Twitter](https://twitter.com/celue).

 For anything not short-and-sweet, please fill out the form below and I'll get back to you by email.